nextnanopy/nextnanopy/README.md

 ## Documentation

-Basic features are documented in docs/examples.
+Basic features are documented in [docs/examples](docs/examples).
-Python scripts in templates/ will help you to start playing with nextnanopy.
+Python scripts in [templates/](templates) will help you to start playing with nextnanopy.
+More advanced scripts for postprocessing/plotting results of nextnano++ simulations are located in examples folder of the nextnano++ distribution.

 ## Support